Salmanidg098/ePortfolio/README.md

 # WK8 ePortfolio
-Evidence is provided here of the following objectives:
-Explain communication concepts and strategies
-No evidence provided.
+Evidence is provided here of the following objectives:> 1.Explain communication concepts and strategies No evidence provided.